 Observe Newton’s Third Law in action!

-These innovative learning areas host hands-on STEAM activities with educators, workshops, field trips, and more!
+These innovative learning areas host hands-on STEAM (STEM + Art) activities with educators, workshops, field trips, and more!

 Use bars to magnetically create circuits.
 How many components can you power?
 Do you lose power over distance?